UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 🙌  **Practice**

-**Step 1.
+**Step 2.
 Add the files you want to commit to the staging area.**

-To add changes we have made to a file to the staging area through the JupyterLab, we can use the small plus sign (`+`).
+We can use the small plus sign (`+`) to add changes we've made to a file to the staging area via JupyterLab.
 In this screenshot,
 we are adding the notebook file `eda.ipynb` to our project's staging area ("eda" stands for "Exploratory Data Analysis",